North Lindsey College: North Lindsey College of Technology

 A college library was built in 1978, and a refectory in 1980.
 An art and design department opened in 1987.

+North Lindsey College

+The main building in 2012, with the 2010 atrium visible.
+This building was demolished in 2026.

-In 1989 it became North Lindsey College.
+In 1989 the institution became North Lindsey College.
 The college logo was designed by local graphic designer and tutor in the art and design department Carole Van Hoffelen and featured a framed 'S' made from 5 parallel lines, symbolic of the local steelworks.

-In 2003 the college began producing a newsletter called Clippings, which publishes around 2-3 times year.

 In May 2010, an atrium was constructed at the front of the main entrance of the main building, and was opened in September 2010.

 During August 2010, the oldest building on the college campus was demolished.

-In September 2016, student lanyards were introduced to improve safety to all persons on campus.

-Courses

-Courses range from basic GCSE to Higher National Diploma to Animal Management, and include National Vocational Qualification courses on the Train to Gain scheme.
-They also offer BA (Hons) degrees.
+DN Colleges Group

+On 1 November 2017, North Lindsey College merged with Doncaster College, creating the DN Colleges Group.

+In November 2018, it was announced that the University Campus North Lincolnshire would open in the nearby Scunthorpe Civic Centre, and that the existing higher education programmes of North Lindsey College would move to the new campus.
+The new campus opened in September 2019.

+In 2024–2026, the North Lindsey College site underwent a major redevelopment, involving the construction of a new main college building on the location previously occupied by the Design Centre and Children's Centre, followed by the demolition of the existing main college building.
+The new main building was ceremonially opened on 16 October 2025.